Trooping the Colour: Inspection of the line

 The King then rides off from the saluting base before and behind the long line of assembled guards, with the Royal Colonels following.
 BBC television commentaries every year emphasise the King's knowledge of the attributes of his guards, and single out "steadiness" as a highly prized quality for a guardsman.

 The accompanying marches always carry a flavour of the regiment whose colour is being trooped on the day, lending the royal inspection a unique atmosphere.
 For example, if the Welsh Guards are trooping their colour, the music will include their traditional regimental march, Men of Harlech.
 While the King passes the six companies of foot guards on his left, a slow march or air is played.
 Once the phaeton turns around the rear of No. 6 Guard, the music changes to a quick march.
-The King travels back up the line, passing the Household Cavalry and King's Troop stationed on his right, with the head coachman saluting the Sovereign's Standard of the Household Cavalry and the lead gun of the King's Troop in quick succession with a whip.
+The King travels back up the line, passing the Household Cavalry and King's Troop stationed on his right, saluting the Sovereign's Standard of the Household Cavalry and the lead gun of the King's Troop in quick succession acknowledging their presence on the field.
 The inspection completed, the music ceases, and he is conveyed back to the saluting base.

 Massed bands troop

 With the monarch once more mounted at the saluting base, the command "Troop!" is given by the Field Officer.
 This is not to be confused with the trooping of the colour itself, which occurs later in the ceremony.
-Three strikes on a bass drum give the signal for the Massed Bands to start their march.
+Three strikes on a bass drum give the signal for the Massed Bands to start their march in the field.

 The Guards, after standing at attention, change arms.
 Under the command of the Senior Drum Major, the Massed Bands march and countermarch on Horse Guards Parade in slow and quick time.
 The slow march music is traditionally the Waltz from Les Huguenots.
-During the quick march, a lone drummer from the Corps of Drums breaks away from the massed bands, marching to two paces to the right of No. 1 Guard to take his post while the band marches on, stopping just near the colour party.
+During the quick march segment, a lone drummer from the Corps of Drums breaks away from the massed bands, marching to two paces to the right of No. 1 Guard to take his post while the band marches on, stopping just near the colour party.

-The Trooping of the Colour phase of the ceremony is initiated by the lone drummer's eight-bar "Drummer's Call", signalling the Captain of No. 1 Guard to cede his command to the Subaltern of No.1 Guard and move to take his new position at the right of No.2 Guard.
+The Trooping of the Colour phase of the ceremony is initiated by the lone drummer's eight-bar "Drummer's Call", signalling the Captain of No. 1 Guard to cede his command to the Subaltern of No. 1 Guard and move to take his new position at the right of No. 2 Guard.
 It slopes arms, while the Field Officer directs the other companies present to change arms and stand at ease.
-The call having been sounded, the lone drummer returns to the Massed Bands.
+The call having been sounded, the lone drummer returns to his position in the Massed Bands.